CodeKommissar/The-WebDev-Blog/content/the_command_line/first_steps.md

 That means that we've succesfully changed the directories.

-If you now type the "ls" command, you should get an empty response because the First_Directory itself is empty.
+If you now type the "ls" command, you should get an blank response because the First_Directory itself is empty.

 If you want to go back to the home directory, you can type this: